'It's even worse': Ellicott City, still recovering from 2016 flood, hammered again

 The river rose 17.8 feet in two hours Sunday afternoon, to 24.1 feet, a record from the previous high of 23.6 feet.
 The National Weather Service, which issued a flash flood warning for southeastern Howard County through early Monday, reported that parts of the greater Baltimore area got isolated rainfall of more than 9 inches.
 Three to 6 inches was common throughout the metro area.

-In parts of Ellicott, more than 8 inches fell between 6 a.m. and 9 p.m.
+In parts of Ellicott City, more than 8 inches fell between 6 a.m. and 9 p.m.
 Sunday, the weather service said.
 The eastern portion of the community saw more than 7 inches in that timespan, while the southwestern side of town received more than 5 inches of the wet stuff.

 There are possibilities that another inch could fall, the NWS said, and though that doesn't sound like much rain, it means trouble for the already saturated ground and burgeoning rivers.
-Aside from the Patapsco River, there are four other smaller waterways running through and around the Ellicott.
+Aside from the Patapsco River, there are four other smaller waterways running through and around Ellicott City.

 The Howard County Department of Fire and Rescue Services urged residents to evacuate downtown or move to higher ground while rescue teams fanned out through the area.
 They're being asked to stay away from Main Street until authorities can ensure buildings are safe to enter.
 The Roger Carter Community Center is open for those who need a place to shelter.